qayamd/si/week4/monday.md

-# Python Lesson 1: Say Hello to Print and Variables!
+# Python Lesson 1: Welcome to the World of Python!

 ## Let's Get Started
-We'll use a special website to write our Python code.
+We're going to use a special website to write our Python code.
+It's like a playground for coders!
 [Click here to open it](https://www.programiz.com/python-programming/online-compiler/)

-## Understanding the Code Playground
+## Understanding Our Code Playground

 When you open the website, you'll see a screen that looks like this: